Crypt-iQ/crypt-iq.github.io/post.md

 ![alt text](total_wins_hist_cleaned.png "Title")

-From here, the win list needed to be validated to see where the top nodes were indeed influential nodes.
+From here, the win list needed to be validated to see whether the top nodes were indeed influential nodes.
 To do this, I followed the Influence Validation (IV) algorithm in the paper.
 In this algorithm, the influential set is treated as a singleton set and is given one conflict transaction while the rest of the network is given a different conflict transaction.
 I defined the influential